Platelet Rich Plasma (PRP)

 Platelet Rich Plasma (PRP) therapy relieves pain and restores strength, stability and range of motion.
 This is accomplished without the risks of surgery, general anesthesia, hospital stays, or prolonged recovery.
 PRP is a new treatment option intended to relieve knee pain, rebuild collagen (the major building block of cartilage, tendons and ligaments) and restore function without the risk of surgery.

 Platelets naturally begin the healing the healing process in the body.
 With PRP, this process is intensified as a high concentration of platelets are delivered to speed up healing.

-The Platelet Rich Plasma is obtained by drawing some blood from the patient then separating the red and white blood cells to isolate a concentrated amount of platelets.
-This Platelet Rich Plasma (PRP) is then injected with a very fine needle into the area that needs the tissue repaired.
+PRP is the yellowish-clear part of the blood concentrated with platelets and growth factors that initiate and accelerate tissue repair and regeneration.
+Platelet Rich Plasma is obtained by drawing some blood from the patient, then separating the red and white blood cells to isolate a concentrated amount of platelets.
+The PRP is then injected with a very fine needle into the area that needs the tissue repaired.

 The procedure typically takes about one hour, including the blood draw, PRP preparation and injection.
 Most people return to their jobs or usual activities right after the procedure.